octfx/mediawiki-extensions-MultiPurge/README.md

 | `$wgMultiPurgeVarnishServers`          | null             | String/Array - Array of URLs pointing to your Varnish Servers.
 Can be IPs                                                                               |
 | `$wgMultiPurgeEnabledServices`         | null             | Array - List of enabled services.
 Possible values are 'Cloudflare', 'Varnish'                                                                           |
 | `$wgMultiPurgeServiceOrder`            | null             | Array - List of service purge order.
 Possible values are 'Cloudflare', 'Varnish'.
 Example: ['Varnish', 'Cloudflare'] purges varnish, then cloudflare    |

+## Special Page
+MultiPurge adds a special page for sysops which allows purging of `load.php` urls.
+The page can be found at Special:PurgeResources.

+Only users with `editinterface` permissions can access this page.

+The page works by requesting the actual html output of a given title, and parsing all `load.php` calls.
+All found links can then be selected to be purged.